rikedyp/documentation/release-notes/docs/new-enhanced.md

 In .NET, a _generic_ class is a class that has type parameters which must be given values to create a concrete version of the class.
 Similarly, a generic method has type parameters which must be specified before the method can be called.

-The .NET interface now supports creating concrete versions of generic classes, instantiating them, and calling generic methods.
+The introduction of [`43⌶632`](../../language-reference-guide/the-i-beam-operator/monadic-operator-generator/) means that the .NET interface now supports creating concrete versions of generic classes, instantiating them, and calling generic methods.
 For more information, see the [_.NET Interface Guide_](https://docs.dyalog.com/20.0/dotNET_Interface_Guide.pdf).

 The .NET Framework interface does not support generic classes.